Success Factors of an Effective YouTube Ad Campaign

-- The proper campaign structure - A structure that targets the right audience, uses the best bidding strategy for your goals, and utilizes sound conversion tracking.
+- A proper campaign structure that targets the right audience, uses the best bidding strategy for your goals and utilizes sound conversion tracking.

-- A strong video ad - One that compels and converts your ideal prospect.
+- A strong YouTube video ad that compels and converts your ideal prospect.

-Getting the right campaign structure is critical and there is a decent learning curve for creating and managing YouTube ad campaigns.
-Ultimately, you’re only as good as the video ads you’re running.
-Google says that 70% of your success with YouTube ads comes down to your creative.
-I agree.
-I’ve seen the same campaign improve by 2 or 3x when the right video ad was implemented – with no additional changes other than the new video ad.
+Getting the right campaign structure is critical, and there is a decent learning curve for creating and managing YouTube ad campaigns.
+And, ultimately, you’re only as good as any YouTube video ad that you’re running.
+In fact, Google says that 70% of your success with YouTube ad campaigns comes down to your creativity.
+To back this up, I’ve seen the same campaign improve by 2 or 3 times when the right YouTube video ad was implemented – with no additional changes other than the content.

 Tip #1: Hook ‘Em in the First 5 Seconds

 Once your YouTube video ad begins to play, you've got 5 seconds before the prospect has the opportunity to skip.
 Usually when your ad first pops up, the prospect isn’t happy.
 After all, you’ve just slowed them down from watching the content they came to YouTube to watch.
 However, you do have 5 seconds to change their mind and make them want to stick around and watch your ad.